andreas-ramirez/money-transfer-api/README.md

 ## How To Use
 The server and the client should be launched in separate windows due to the program's structure and the way the dependencies are structured.

-To populate an SQL database, the database folder has a .sql file to quickly populate the necessary tables before launching/
+To populate an SQL database, the database folder has a .sql file to quickly populate the necessary tables before launching.

 ### Future Developments
 - Develop full frontend UI